RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 Instead, these terms will be used:

-- **anti-abortion**: the belief that abortions are inherently immoral.
+- **anti-abortion**: encompasses all abortion-related beliefs considering it inherently immoral.
-- **anti-anti-abortion**: the belief that abortions are not inherently immoral.
+- **anti-anti-abortion**: encompasses all abortion-related beliefs *not* considering it inherently immoral.

 ## Disclaimer